inveniosoftware/docs-invenio-rdm/docs/develop/architecture/communities.md

 A community roles translates into a set of permissions.
 The roles are configurable to ensure that they can be tailored to the needs of an instance, as well as allow for customizations.
-For example, one instance might want to use "curator" and another instance wants to use "editor" as a role because it adjust better to their use cases.
+For example, one instance might want to use "curator" and another instance wants to use "editor" as a role because it suits their use cases better.

 By default the following community roles are defined: